0xr0bert/phase-seminar-20221026/presentation.md

 :::::::::::::: {.columns}
 ::: {.column width="45%"}
-- In order to demonstrate the utility of the model, we implemented an intervention  where cars were banned on Wednesdays.
-- After year 1, cars were banned.
+- After year 1, cars were banned on Wednesdays.
 The simulation was run for 4 more years.
+- 200 runs.
+- More instability.
-- This introduced greater instability into the journeys taken, but significantly greater number of active commutes.
+- More active commutes.
+- For every inactive journey, there were 0.091 active journeys (the odds).
-- In the control scenario, over 200 runs, the odds of an active journey were 0.091 (89% HPDI: [0.091, 0.091]).
-The odds of an active journey were 77.7% (89% HPDI: [77.7%, 77.7%]) greater in the car-free days scenario.
+- The odds were 77.7% greater in car-free days scenario.
 :::
 ::: {.column width="45%"}
 ![](images/cfd.png){width="80%" caption="14 day moving average of active commutes"}